secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Problem Solving/Common Pitfalls.md

        valid_lft forever preferred_lft forever
 ```

-- As long we get our IP back, then we should be connected to the VPN network.
+- If we get our IP back, then we should be connected.
 - #### Checking Routing Table
-	- Another way to check for connectivity is to use the command `sudo netstat -rn` to view our routing table:
+	- We can use the command `sudo netstat -rn` to view our routing table:
-	- Common Pitfalls
 ```shell-session
 secmancer@htb[/htb]$ sudo netstat -rn